-Reports will be divided into two types: A and B. The A-type report is one that requires little individual thought.
+Reports will be divided into two types: A and B. The A-type report is one that requires less analysis and thought than the B-type report.
 This report may involve submitting group data, following a tutorial for creating a particular graph or table, answering questions, or writing an analysis in lab on the meaning of a data set.
 The A-type report may be completed in lab, or submitted through Turnitin.
-B-type reports require more thought and analysis than A-type reports.
 An abstract, data and results section, or a discussion section are examples of B-type reports.
 These reports will be created individually outside of class, and submitted through Turnitin.
 All reports submitted through Turnitin via a link on the lab's Inquire page will be due at 11:59 pm the Sunday of the following week.

 All individually submitted reports must be your own work.
 If the submission is a graph that was originally created during lab, it still must be recreated by you for the report, and not simply copied and pasted from the original person who graphed the results.
 The time stamp placed on the email by the server will determine when the work was submitted.
-Unless an extension is granted beforehand, all late items will be reduced by 10% for each 24 hour period beyond the due date/time, for school days (Monday through Friday).
+Unless an extension is granted beforehand, all late items will be reduced by 10% for each 24-hour period beyond the due date/time, for school days, Monday through Friday.
 As a result, after one week, assignments receive a 50% reduction and after two weeks, assignments receive a 100% reduction; that is, no assignment will be accepted if more than two weeks late.
-Every report submission is worth 20 points.
+Every report submission is worth 50 points.
 The lowest A lab report grade and the lowest B lab report grade will be dropped at the end of the semester.